adamclark2/CoffeeShop-POS/README.md

       See `examples/operation.5.txt` for an example

 # Build and Run Console
+Note: On windows use `\` instead of `/`

         cd Source
         dotnet run ../examples/input.1.json

+# Build Then Run in Console
+Note: On windows use `\` instead of `/`

+      cd Source
+      dotnet build
+      dotnet ../build/Console-App/bin/Debug/netcoreapp2.0/Console-App.dll ../examples/input.1.json

 # Make Targets
 Run these on a `Unix-Like` platform to run a series of tests or clean up build products.